Seravo/docs/_posts/2015-10-15-data-locations.md

 │   ├── Wordpress
 │   │   └── Installer.php #Additional composer scripts
 │   │
-│   └── run-tests # Bash-script as an interface for your tests in WP-Palvelu Production and Dev environment │
+│   └── run-tests # Bash-script as an interface for your tests in WP-palvelu Production and Dev environment │
 ├── vendor # Composer packages go here
 └── htdocs # This is the web root of your site